 The commuter route I used when attending Uni in the city a couple of years back (yup, going to Uni in my 50's, I was and still am nuts), was along a popular alternative to South Rd.
 Although narrow and populated with fast, impatient drivers, it was far safer than South Rd or Goodwood Rd, the two alternatives.

 I've recently developed a commuting run for my son who has just started Uni in the city - it's a little longer than the route I took, follows a popular backstreet route, but is still a looooot safer than using the main roads.
 How do I know?
 Because I do much of it on the days I have my daughter and have to drop her at school - it gets busy but it's nothing like the main roads.

 The point I'm trying to make is that main roads are, nowadays, full of cars and are generally very dangerous places to be.
 The backstreets are less so and bicycles find the inherent disadvantages of these roads to be less than they are for cars.
-Sure, SOME drivers use them and go charging down them with gay abandon, but those same close personal friends are belting about on the main roads where their behaviour is far more dangerous due to the lack of room.
+Sure, SOME drivers use them and go charging down them with gay abandon, but those same !!
+BAN ME NOW FOR SWEARING !! are belting about on the main roads where their behaviour is far more dangerous due to the lack of room.